How to choose a good quality black summer truffle (tuber aestivum vittadini).

 The black summer truffle is the least expensive of the truffles and its flavour is more delicate than that of the winter truffles.
 I would recommend waiting until mid-season before you buy one.
 Black summer truffles are at their peak around July and early August, the price usually drops around this time and the flavour is fuller.

-If you have ordered a truffle and the flesh is cream-coloured, take a photograph and message this to the place you purchased the truffle.
-This sometimes happens as the dealer can’t be sure what the truffle is like inside without cutting it open.
-Reputable dealers will exchange your truffle for you.
+If you have ordered a truffle and the flesh is cream-coloured, take a photograph and message this to the seller.
+Immature truffles can be an issue at the start of the season.
+It is hard for the dealer to be sure what the truffle is like inside without cutting it open.
+Reputable dealers will exchange an immature truffle for you.
+If you are buying the truffle in person, ask the seller to make a small cut on the truffle to reveal the interior.
+This is standard practice, so if the seller bawks take your custom elsewhere.

 Once you have got your hands on a nice quality black truffle, you can start experimenting with ways to enjoy the flavour.
-The tuber aestivum is probably the most versatile of all of the truffles and can be eaten cooked or raw.
+The tuber aestivum is probably the most versatile of all of the truffles and you can eat it cooked or raw.
 As with the other truffles, it should still be the star of any dish but its more delicate flavour lends itself to a greater variety of combinations.
 If you need any recipe ideas, then check out our youTube channel

 Likewise if you have any recipes of your own and would like to share them, we would really love to hear from you!!